jackyliang/Drexel-Shaft-Protection/README.md

 ### TODO

+- *Important*: Error message for telling the user they need to fill the pre-registration form
+- *Important*: Error message for telling the user that the script failed because it is not their class registration time slot
 - Drop classes
 	- add a new associative array for `drop` in `info.json`
 	- remove classes by iterating through the CRNs